Investigating Counterclaims in Causality Extraction from Text: The Countercausal News Corpus

-After the rewriting, two annotators reannotated the entire dataset to identify unmodified noncausal sentences that are concausal and ensure that the rewritten statements were all correctly written to be concausal.
-The annotator instructions are given in Figure~\ref{fig:annot-guides}.
-Concausality (e.g., \emph{A does not cause B}) can easily be mistaken for negative causality (e.g., \emph{A~causes not~B}), which the reannotation phase helped to identify and correct.
-An initial round of annotation on 100 balanced samples resulted in substantial inter-annotator agreement of $\kappa=0.69$.
-Through discussion, they found and resolved the following insecurities in annotation and appended the annotator instructions accordingly: (1)~If A and B have a common cause C and are not in a causal chain, then the text is uncausal if C is not mentioned, and (2)~the \emph{purpose} relation~\cite{webber:2019} can be procausal if it describes the trigger (e.g., \emph{A is done to protest against B}; B happens \textrightarrow{} someone does not like it \textrightarrow{} A happens) or an immediate result (e.g., \emph{He puts money on the bank to keep it safe}) but not if it only expresses an abstract goal (e.g., \emph{He moved to America to make his dreams come true}).
-Similarly to \citet{dunietz:2017}, we report inter-annotator agreement on a balanced subset of 300 samples and observe an improved agreement of $\kappa=0.74$.
-This annotation also spanned the retained part from the original CNCv2 dataset, which allowed us to identify previously mislabeled samples (see Table~\ref{tbl:misannotated}).
+An pilot annotation of two annotators on a sample of 100~sentences already yielded a substantial inter-annotator agreement of Cohen's~$\kappa\,{=}\,0.69$.
+Through discussion, the annotators identified and resolved the following sources of disagreement and revised the annotation guidelines accordingly: \Ni If~$A$ and~$B$ have a common cause~$C$ and are not in a causal chain, then the text is uncausal unless~$C$ is mentioned, and, \Nii the \emph{purpose} relation \cite{webber:2019} can be causal if it describes the trigger (e.g., ``A is done to protest against B''; B~happens\,\textrightarrow{}\,it is not liked\,\textrightarrow{}\,A~happens) or an immediate result (e.g., ``He puts money on the bank to keep it safe''), but not if it only expresses an abstract goal (e.g., ``He moved to America to make his dreams come true'').
+Similarly to \citet{dunietz:2017}, we then measured the inter-annotator agreement of our now educated annotators on a fresh sample of 300~sentences, achieving an improvement to~$\kappa\,{=}\,0.74$.
+Based on these results, the reannotation was then extended to the entire dataset, which allowed us to identify previously mislabeled samples (see Appendix~\ref{sec:training-data-excerpt}, Table~\ref{tbl:misannotated}).

-We retained the original data splits from CNCv2, so that a model can be trained on CNCv2 and evaluated on our dataset or vice versa without data leakage.
-Each instance preserves its original CNCv2 ID to allow tracing the sources or even comparing between procausal and concausal variants.
-Span annotations were directly transferred from CNCv2, as the underlying spans remained largely aligned after reformulation.
-Corpus statistics and class distributions are reported in Table~\ref{tbl:stats1}.
-The dataset is stored in the UniCausal~\cite{tan2023b} format just like CNCv2 but with an additional label for concausality.
-The test data will not be published but can be evaluated on using TIRA~\cite{frobe:2023a} once the paper is released.
+Corpus statistics and class distributions are reported in Table~\ref{table-corpus-statistics}.
+We retained the original splits from CNCv2 so that models can be trained on CNCv2 and evaluated on our dataset version, and vice versa, without data leakage.
+For provenance, each sentence of our dataset still has its original CNCv2~ID, enabling a synopsis of causal and countercausal sentence variants.
+Text span annotations for causes and effects were directly transferred from~CNCv2, as the underlying spans remained largely aligned after reformulation.
+The flesch reading ease score of 43 indicates that the texts are difficult to read.
+This may make the dataset also more challenging for pre-trained language models.
+The dataset is compatible with Hugging Face Datasets \cite{lhoest:2021}.